rage/java-programming/data/part-5/3-primitive-and-reference-variables.md

 <!-- Neljännellä rivillä kutsutaan nuorenna-metodia, jolle annetaan parametriksi muuttuja eka.
 Metodia `nuorenna` kutsuttaessa sille parametrina annetun muuttujan arvo kopioituu metodin `nuorenna` käyttöön.
 Metodin `main` suoritus jää odottamaan kutsupinoon.
 Koska muuttuja eka on viittaustyyppinen, kopioituu metodin käyttöön aiemmin luotu viite.
 Metodin suorituksen lopussa tilanne on seuraava -- metodi kasvattaa parametrina saamansa olion syntymävuotta yhdellä. -->

-On the fourth row, the program calls the `youthen` method, to which we pass the variable `first` as an argument.
-When the method `youthen` is called, the value of the parameter variable is copied to be used by the `youthen` method.
+On the fourth row, the program calls the `makeYounger` method, to which we pass the variable `first` as an argument.
+When the method `makeYounger` is called, the value of the parameter variable is copied to be used by the `makeYounger` method.
 The execution of the `main` method remains waiting in the call stack.
 As the variable `first` is a reference type, the reference that was created earlier is copied for the method's use.
 At the end of the method execution, the situation is as follows -- the method increments the birth year of the object it receives as a parameter by one.

 <img src="../img/drawings/part5.3-first-2-tm.png"/>